CHAMBERLAIN + LITTLE

 Grand Island, Lake County, Florida.

 The following was copied from Memories, Dedicated to the Memory of our Loved one Whose life has been Dear to Us.
 A Memory Book supplied by Pastor Rev. L.C.
 Chiles.
 Place of Services in the Home of Miss Worthy Little.
-Final Resting Place is the Family Cemetery on August 28, 1936.
+Final Resting Place is in the Family Cemetery, behind the house where Adam was born in the cow field, on August 28, 1936.

 To this happy union was born two sons, little Frank was taken to Heaven when just a few months of age, and Paul, who lives at Grand Island, Florida, and two daughters, Mrs. W.B.
 Persons and Miss Sarah Little.